- Have Blood in Stool?

 - Feeling itchy and/or irritation near the anal region

 - Discomfort and/or pain when pooping

 - Swelling around your anus

-In summary, hemorrhoids are the bloated blood vessels which form either externally (around the anus) or internally (lower rectum).
+In summary, hemorrhoids are bloated blood vessels that form either externally (around the anus) or internally (lower rectum).

 Causes of hemorrhoids leading to blood in stool

 Generally, hemorrhoids are traditionally associated with constipation.
 Constipation is the straining during bowel movements, or prolonged time sitting on the toilet bowl.
 There is usually interference with blood flowing to and from the vessels in the anal canal.
 This blockage in blood flow can result in the vessels enlarging.